goplot/goplot/README.md

   `./getgoplot.sh`

-You should also be able to run diskhand.sh and look at its log to see that it properly discovers your destination farm disks.
-It will report errors the first time it tries to read a new disk file, this is normal.
+You should also be able to run diskhand.sh and look at its log to see that it properly discovers your destination farm disks. tail will report errors the first time it tries to read a new disk file, this is normal.

 ```
 ./diskhand.sh